 “I’d had no previous newspaper experience whatsoever, but had decided the Illini was the place to get started with my learning the business,” Bill wrote.
 He also joined the undergraduate chapter of Sigma Delta Chi, the professional journalistic society, a membership he maintained the rest of his career and well into retirement.

 He worked as a novice reporter his first term on the paper but was appointed a copy editor for the summer session that followed.
 Bill was reappointed a copy editor at the beginning of the fall 1947 semester, then left the City staff to begin working the rewrite slot.
 By that November, he’d been appointed City Editor.

-Bill had met Joan Ruth Sullivan in November ’48 while at UI and the Illini.
-Her father, Jack Sullivan, had deserted the family when she was an infant, so her mother, Zelda Ruth Sullivan, and grandmother, Zelda Ruth Locke, raised Joan in the small mid-Wisconsin paper-mill town of Neenah, home of Kimberly-Clarke.
+Bill had met Joan Ruth Sullivan in November ’47 while at UI and the Illini.
+Her father, Jack Sullivan, had deserted the family when she was an infant, so her mother, Zelda Ruth Sullivan, and grandmother, Zelda Ruth Locke, raised Joan in the small mid-Wisconsin paper-mill town of Neenah, built on the banks of the Fox River and Lake Winnebago, and home of Kimberly-Clarke.

-Among other things, Bill and Joan shared a love of English and journalism and the pressure and sense of accomplishment of working against and making deadlines, and with something thoughtfully done instead of carelessly thrown together.
+Among other things, Bill and Joan shared a love of English and journalism and the pressure and sense of accomplishment of working against and making deadlines, and with something done thoughtfully and not carelessly thrown together.

 “We plan to have six kids, beginning the year after I graduate,” he wrote a few months before the wedding.

 After earning his journalism degree in August 1949, and during the next decade, Bill was employed in myriad jobs ranging from door-to-door milk deliveryman to public relations director for the University of Chicago Medical Center.